wum5/JaltPhylo/README.md

 ## Homolog Inference
 ##### Make all-by-all blast
 ```
-makeblastdb -in all.fa -parse_seqids -dbtype nucl -out all.fa
 qsub $SF/blastn.sh
 ```
 ##### Cut ends that are fast-evolving, or using sequences from genome annotation